-This is the first episode in my “Buddhist History and Seminal Texts” series.
-I discuss the historical and religious context for the beginnings of Buddhism in India around 500 BCE.
+This is the first episode in my “Buddhist History” series.
+I discuss the historical and religious context for the arising of Buddhism in India around 500 BCE.
 I give you a brief overview of the history of civilization in India, and a sense of the dominant religious traditions of northern India from around 2000 BCE through the time of the Buddha.
 Then I describe the period of social and economic changes starting around 800 BCE that apparently paved the way for new schools of religious thought and practice, including Buddhism.

 Quicklinks to Transcript Content:

 The Religion of the Aryans and the Vedas [4:49]

 Vedic Brahmanism [9:39]

 A Time of Great Social, Economic, and Political Change: 800-500 BCE [17:30]

 The Growth and Proliferation of Alternative Religious Sects [24:22]

 Buddhism arose in north-central India in the 500s BCE, and there had probably been human civilization in the region for couple thousand years.
 In northwestern India, archeological evidence from what’s called the “Indus Valley Civilization” suggests these ancient peoples employed agriculture, trade, and the domestication of animals to form large, highly organized cities.
 The items left from this civilization that are assumed to have religious significance include many fertility symbols, and as a whole they suggest the people worshiped many deities.